SHOW SEMANTIC FACTS

 SHOW SEMANTIC FACTS IN tpch_analysis;

-net_price has a resolved data_type because its expression (li.extended_price * (1 - li.discount)) uses physical columns. tax_amount is blank because its expression references another fact (li.net_price), which typeof cannot resolve from a table scan.
+net_price has an inferred data_type because its expression (li.extended_price * (1 - li.discount)) uses physical columns. tax_amount is blank because its expression references another fact (li.net_price), which typeof cannot resolve from a table scan.
 The extension resolves chained references at query expansion time.

 Error: view does not exist: